qtcad.atoms.atoms module

 atom_pos (Numpy.ndarray) – Matrix whose rows are the positions of the atoms in the structure; the ordering of the rows matches the ordering of atoms in

-.atom_sublat (Numpy.ndarray) – Vector whose elements are integers describing the sublattice indices of each atom in the structure; the ordering of the rows matches the ordering of atoms in
+atom_species.atom_sublat (Numpy.ndarray) – Vector whose elements are integers describing the sublattice indices of each atom in the structure; the ordering of the elements matches the ordering of atoms in

-x (tuple or Numpy.ndarray) – Vector with two elements specifying the minimal and maximal positions of the box along the \(x\) axis.
+atom_species.
+Used to define random alloys in III-V semiconductor structures; not physically meaningful in group-IV semiconductor structures.x (tuple or Numpy.ndarray) – Vector with two elements specifying the minimal and maximal positions of the bounding box of the atomic structure along the \(x\) axis.

-y (tuple or Numpy.ndarray) – Vector with two elements specifying the minimal and maximal positions of the box along the \(y\) axis.
+y (tuple or Numpy.ndarray) – Vector with two elements specifying the minimal and maximal positions of the bounding box of the atomic structure along the \(y\) axis.

-z (tuple or Numpy.ndarray) – Vector with two elements specifying the minimal and maximal positions of the box along the \(z\) axis.
+z (tuple or Numpy.ndarray) – Vector with two elements specifying the minimal and maximal positions of the bounding box of the atomic structure along the \(z\) axis.

 phi (callable) – Function which specifies the electric potential in the atomic structure.
 It takes as input three floats, the Cartesian coordinates of a point in space, and outputs a float, the value of the electric potential at that point.
 None (corresponding to zero electric potential) unless specified through the